ABOUT CAYUGA COMMUNITY COLLEGE

 CAYUGA FACULTY

-Approximately 50 full-time and 177 part-time instructors make up the Cayuga faculty.
-Cayuga's instructors hold advanced degrees from universities across the country, and bring a broad range of professional experience from the academic world and beyond.
+Approximately 50 full-time teaching faculty and 115 part-time instructors make up the Cayuga faculty.
+Cayuga’s instructors hold advanced degrees from universities across the country, and bring a broad range of professional experience from the academic world and beyond.
 The hallmark of the faculty is dedication to students.
 In student opinion surveys, Cayuga instructors consistently earn positive reviews for their competence and commitment.
 Members of the Cayuga faculty have earned dozens of awards and citations for educational excellence, including several SUNY Chancellor’s Awards for Excellence.

 CAYUGA STUDENTS